What is Executive Coaching?

 These are the 7 main reasons for me, but there are MORE.
 I’m certain you will agree, that there is a wide range of situations where the intervention of an Executive Coach adds value not only to the person discovering the world of their own possibilities and internal options but also to the companies, obtaining increased levels of performance and commitment from their staff.

 In this post, I have outlined how an executive coach adds value to people and organisations.
 I hope that I have helped clarify this booming discipline which requires knowledge, experience, skills and passion to really help people.
-I would like to know if this post was useful for you.
-What other reasons would you add?

 If you believe that this post could benefit others, I invite you to share this article on your social networks.